szpajder/libacars/doc/API_REFERENCE.md

         char const * const txt, la_msg_dir const msg_dir);
 ```

-Tries to guess the ACARS application using message label stored in `label`.
+Tries to determine the ACARS application using message label stored in `label`.
 If
 the label corresponds to any supported applications, respective application
 decoders are executed in sequence to decode the message text `txt`. `msg_dir`
 must be set to a correct transmission direction for the decoding to succeed.